FedeDP/Clight/README.md

 * fully valgrind and cppcheck clean
 * external signals catching (sigint/sigterm)
 * systemd user unit and autostart desktop file shipped
-* dpms support: it will check current screen powersave level and won't do anything if screen is currently off.
-Moreover, it will set dpms timeouts according to config options. -> **X only**
 * a quick single capture mode (ie: do captures, change screen brightness and leave) is provided, together with a desktop file.
 * gamma support: it will compute sunset and sunrise and will automagically change screen temperature (just like redshift does) -> **X only**
 * dimmer support: it will dim your screen after specified timeout of user inactivity (ie: no mouse/keyboard) -> **X only**